Kakamotobi/Learned/Web Development/Terminologies.md

 1. Client requests page.
 2. Server sends an almost empty `index.html` file. // Users see a blank screen.
 3. Client requests the JS files linked in the `index.html` file.
-4. JS file containing web application logic (libraries, frameworks) that creates dynamic HTML is received from the server. // TTV, TTI.
+4. JS file containing web application logic (libraries, frameworks) that creates dynamic HTML is received from the server. // TTV, TTI
     - **Users can now see and interact with the site.**
 #### Use If:
 - Website has many user interactions.
 - Building a web application.
+- SEO is not a priority.
+- Ex: login pages, dashboards.
 #### Cons
 - Low SEO.
   - Web crawlers check the index.html file for titles, etc. but HTML files for CSR are mostly empty, making it difficult for SEO.